Toxblh/MTMR/README.md

 - Download lastest [release](https://github.com/Toxblh/MTMR/releases) from github
 - Or via Homebrew `brew cask install mtmr`

-> After the first install you need to allow access for MTMR in Accessibility for correct buttons work like <kbd>Esc</kbd> Volume/Brightness and another system keys
+**First install** you need to allow access for MTMR in Accessibility for correct buttons work like <kbd>Esc</kbd> Volume/Brightness and another system keys

 Re-tick or check a tick for access 🍏→ System Preferences → Security and Privacy → tab Privacy → Accessibility → MTMR